A1dricAP/E-commerce_app/README.md

 #### _Always check for spelling errors, it may be a pain in the ass that because of some silly mistakes, one whole function or middleware might not work!_

+Always run the front-end, React app with the following command, after entering into the client directory.

+> npm start

-Always run the server with the follwoing command:
+Always run the server with the follwoing command, after entering into the server directory:

 > npm start